 2) Do your research!
 Find out where the nearest supermarkets are (the chances are you will need to make a few trips, especially if the weather is good because your food won’t keep) along with any cafes or restaurants that serve free-from food.
 You never know you might just get lucky!
 It is at least good to know of somewhere you could sneak off to get a piece of cake and a cup of tea!

 3) Get a big tent!
-This will make things much easier if you have to do cooking inside because of the weather.
+This will make things much easier if you have to do cooking inside (with plenty of ventilation of course) because of the weather.
 It is inevitable it will rain at some point, or be too windy to cook outside.
 If you have a big tent you will have the space to cook inside (providing you place it on a safe, non-flammable surface!).

 4) Invest in a good cooker!
 We have a Campingaz Camping Chef Stove (that is an affiliate link which means if you bought it after following my link I would get a tiny percentage of the sale to help me carry on writing!) which is fantastic.
 It has two ‘rings’ and a grill so you can do most things you could do at home.
 At £40 it is well worth the investment!